-It’s much more effective than trying to explain how your products work in long and messy paragraphs.
+It’s much more effective than explaining how your products work in long and messy paragraphs.

 4. Go live on Facebook

-I love it when businesses use Facebook live as a promotional method.
+We love it when businesses use Facebook Live as a promotional method.

-It’s one of the best ways you can engage with your Facebook followers in real time.
+It’s one of the best ways to engage with your Facebook followers in real-time.